herburos/herburos.github.io/_posts/2020-03-21-resiliency-retry.markdown

 # Be aware of the business requirements

 **- Is this functionality critical for your business?**
 If fulfiling a request is not critical for your business or some type of failover functionality such as hitting a cache or service degradation is enough, you may completely ignore the retrying and opt for those alternatives or even let it crash!
-As a rule of thumb for non critical applications it is better to failfast rather than risking the throughput and response time.
+As a rule of thumb, for non-critical applications it is better to fail fast rather than risking throughput and response time.
 You also have to ask yourself is it likely to succeed a failed action when repeated?
-Retry should not be used as a solution to scalability issues
+Also be aware that if you have scalability issues retry should not be used as a remedy.

 **- Consider your latency budget:**
 Retries usually are better suited for usecases that does not have any constraint on response time, for example, offline batch processing can be a good context for retries, in fact using retries properly in such systems can save you a lot of time because failing in any step of your batch jobs can cause the whole pipeline to halt and may require a manual fix.